Fit a Growth Model to a Bipod Object

 Numeric value used to scale population counts in the

-object.
+bipodobject.
 Must be positive and no larger than the minimum count value.
-Default is1
+Default is1.- model_selection_algo

 Character string specifying the model selection algorithm when

-– Uses a mixture modeling approach to estimate probabilities.
-Default is"bayes_factor"
+growth_type = "both".
+Options are:"bayes_factor"– Compares models using Bayes factors."mixture_model"– Uses a mixture modeling approach to estimate probabilities.
+Default is"bayes_factor".

 - chains